 When it came to press, we sent a ton of samples to editors and influencers in advance and planned strategic announcement articles, embargoed until launch.
 On social media, we created hype around new “mystery” products.

 We invested heavily in digital marketing at launch, especially targeting existing customers encouraging them to spread the word.
 Our messaging explained that customers had been asking us for more products, and how, with our soap, you could now smell like Schmidt’s all over.
-We made sure to point out how different they were from other brands with their unique natural exfoliants and innovative ingredients like turmeric and charcoal.
+We made sure to point out how different our soaps were from other brands with their unique natural exfoliants and innovative ingredients like turmeric and charcoal.
 We also emphasized how our palm oil was sustainably harvested and certified by the Roundtable on Sustainable Palm Oil.

-We conducted polls about which scent people wanted to try the most, with cute, storybook-style illustrations of the soap and deodorant together (like a deodorant pushing a bar of soap on a swing.
-Rick, you’re a genius.), which fans loved.
-We’d then contact stores with screenshots of positive customer responses saying things like, “Look at this post with 5,000 engagements—you need to get our new soap on your shelves!”
+We conducted polls about which scent people wanted to try the most, with cute storybook-style illustrations of the soap and deodorant together, which fans loved.
+(A deodorant pushing a bar of soap on a swing?
+Rick, you’re a genius.)
+We’d then contact stores with screenshots of positive customer responses saying things like, “Look at this post with five thousand engagements—you need to get our new soap on your shelves!”

 On the website, we offered discounted bundles of deodorant and soap to incentivize purchases, and included travel-size soap freebies in subscription orders to help deodorant fans get on board with the new products.